Mila5847/GalleryMicroserviceArchitecture/README.md

   - Sculpture with existing name cannot be added again
 - View, create, update, delete an exhibition composed of paintings and sculptures from a gallery.
 - Update of exhibition can consist of upating the exhibition's information or add/remove paintings and sculptures.

+<a name="improvements"></a>
+## Future Improvements Ideas
+- Currently, the aggregator is supposed to be the exhibition service.
+However, the exhibition service does not actually get anything from the low-level microservices, so I would like to make it a real aggregator which gets paintings, and sculptures in a gallery, for example.
+- I would like to do more testing, especially testing my exceptions.
+- I would like to expand it with more microservices.
+For example, adding a tickets microservice to handle the visitors' visits.

 <a name="acknowledgments"></a>
 ## Acknowledgments